Berzelius Symposium 111: Acute and Chronic Heart Failure

 Acute Heart Failure and Cardiogenic Shock

-08.15-08.45 Beyond the Pump: Reframing Cardiogenic Shock in Heart Failure
+08.15-08.45 Beyond the Pump: Reframing Cardiogenic Shock in Heart Failure?

 Mandeep Mehra, Cardiology, Harvard University, Boston

-08.45-09.15 Acute Heart Failure Management in the ICU – How and for Whom?
+08.45-09.15 Acute heart failure management in the intensive care unit – how and for whom?

 Mattias Törnudd, Anesthesia, Linköping

-09.15-09.45 Cardiogenic Shock in the ICU – When and How to Use ECMO?
+09.15-09.45 Cardiogenic shock in the ICU – how and when should we use ECMO?

 09.45-10.30 Break and coffee

-Bengt Redfors, Anesthesia, Sahlgrenska, Gothenburg
+Bengt Redfors, Anaesthesia, Sahlgrenska, Gothenburg

 Emil Najjar, Cardiology, Karolinska, Stockholm